onyxgrid/xCalligraph/README.md

 To stop the container run `make stop`.

+# How to run in test mode
+In testmoded you can run it with or without transaction signing.
+If you run it without signing it will only print the tx data to the console.
+If you run it with signing it will send the signed 'executeCall' transaction.
+The transaction will then also be logged to the transactions.log file.

+Before you run a test, make sure to set the blocknumber you want to check for the xCall event in the `.env` file.

+To run in test mode without signing run `make test`.
+To run in test mode with signing run `make test-sign`.
+Needless to say that you need to have the correct wallet config set up in the `.env` file as well.

 ## What could go wrong when using this
-Keep in mind that you have to udpate the contract addresses in the .env file.
+Keep in mind that you have to update the contract addresses in the `.env` file.
 Especially during testing this is something that is easily forgotten.
 If you don't update the contract addresses xCalligraph will not work.

-## Issues
+## How to contribute
-- [] for some reason call-messages are ignored when a bunch in a row are sent?
-In one example there were 3 callmessages in 1 block (block 4149075), only one (the first) got exectued by xCalligraph.
+If you want to contribute to this project, feel free to fork it and create a pull request.
+If you have any questions, feel free to open an issue.